microsoft/fast/specs/slider/slider.md

 *Slots*
 - `background-track` - the horizontal or vertical track along which the thumb slides
 - `thumb` - the control the user drags along the track to change the value of the slider
+- `default` slot - Providing child elements to the `fast-slider` will be hosted in the default slot and presented as track labels.
+See `fast-slider-label` below.

 ### Anatomy and Appearance
 **Structure:**